 you chased the dark dream, another ‘old lie’.

-Youth sacrificed on the altar of ideology,
+Youth sacrificed to an ideology,

 ‘I did not think, I just went along’